peak-ai/jedlik/README.md

 ![Jedinak](assets/jedinak.jpg)

-Jedlik is an extensible DynamoDB ODM for Node.
+Jedlik is an extensible DynamoDB ODM for Node, written in TypeScript.

-Jedlik allows you to create plain JavaScript classes to represent entities in your domain.
-Extending these classes from Jedlik's `Model` class enhances the class by introducing behaviour to allow it to interact with DynamoDB in a simple way.
+Jedlik allows you to utilize the power of JavaScript classes to create models of entities in your domain, while introducing behaviour that allows you to interact with DynamoDB in a simple way.

 ## Install